 Prerequisite: Counter Registration Required.

 MURP 391

 Directed Study in Music Repertoire and Performance Studies

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MURP 395

 Internship in Music Repertoire and Performance Studies

 An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
 The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MURP 399

 Independent Study in Music Repertoire and Performance

 Students considering an honors project should register for independent study for one or more terms.
 Units: Variable.

 MURP 405

 Senegalese Music

-This course is part of the Lawrence Francophone Seminar in which students study in French-speaking West Africa for ten weeks.
+This course is part of the Lawrence Francophone Seminar in which students study in Frenchspeaking West Africa for ten weeks.
 Units: 3.

 Also listed as French 404

 Prerequisite: Must be attending the LU Francophone Seminar

 MURP 420

 Piano Accompaniment: Vocal

 Vocal accompanying for the advanced pianist, including art song, opera recitative, and aria.
 Performances required of all participants.
 Units: 3.

 MURP 425

 Piano Accompaniment: Instrumental

 Instrumental accompanying for the advanced pianist, including duo sonatas and concerto orchestral reductions.
 Performances required of all participants.
 Units: 3.

 MURP 451

 Literature of the Piano I

 A two-term historical survey of the repertoire from 1600 to the present, with consideration of performance practice and broader historical context.
 Lectures, readings, listening, analysis, performance, and written assignments.
 Units: 6.

 Prerequisite: Consent of instructor

 MURP 452

 Literature of the Piano II

 A two-term historical survey of the repertoire from 1600 to the present, with consideration of performance practice and broader historical context.
 Lectures, readings, listening, analysis, performance, and written assignments.
 Units: 6.

 Prerequisite: MUPR 451

 MURP 455

 Vocal Literature

 An introductory survey of the history and literature of the solo singer from antiquity to the present.
 Units: 3.

 Prerequisite: Junior standing or consent of instructor

+MURP 465

+Woodwind Chamber Music Literature

+A general survey of woodwind chamber music ensembles and music from the classical period to the current day, concentrating on the wind quintet, but also including other ensembles that feature at least one woodwind instrument.
+Units: 1.

+Prerequisite: Junior standing

 MURP 480

 Advanced Conducting

 Intended to give students more experience with score study, rehearsal techniques and conducting vocabulary through weekly podium time and class discussion.
 Advanced Conducting will continue the topics covered in Conducting Principles.
 Basic knowledge of beat patterns and gestural vocabulary will be assumed and students will explore conducting in the orchestral, band, choral and mixed media.
-Units: 3 OR 6.
+Units: 6.

 Prerequisite: MUEP 380

 MURP 590

 Tutorial Studies in Music Repertoire and Performance

 Units: Variable.